nuriel77/iri-playbook/docs/appendix.rst

   Please, commit your changes or stash them before you can merge.
   Aborting

-This means you've applied changes in files which have been since updated upsteam.
+This means you've applied changes in files which have already been updated upstream.

 You can identify those files::